indutny/haggling_rl/README.md

 The `entropy` coefficient is set to zero at later stage to promote deterministic strategies.
-In our runs entropy value is around `1.2` for first stage, and drops lower than `0.3` for the second stage. `gamma` parameter was selected heuristically and may not be generally required for reproducing the results.
+In our runs entropy value is around `1.2` for first stage, and drops lower than `0.3` for the second stage. `gamma` and `no_cons_score` parameters were selected heuristically and may not be generally required for reproducing the results.
 Further experiments are needed to confirm optimality of the values of these parameters.

 _NOTE: Many different configurations were considered with various LSTM sizes, and different numbers of `pre` layers.
 LSTM with 128 units and no `pre` layer